What is an Apostille?

-In the UK, the Apostille is placed by Legalisation Office of the Foreign and Commonwealth Office
+In the UK, the Apostille is placed by Legalisation Office of the Foreign, Commonwealth and Development Office.

-The Legalisation Office of the Foreign and Commonwealth Office contact information and fees information are available at: https://www.gov.uk/get-document-legalised
+The Legalisation Office of the Foreign, Commonwealth and Development Office contact information and fees are available at: https://www.gov.uk/get-document-legalised

 Before certain Tajik Soviet Socialistic Republic or Republic of Tajikistan issued documents can be used overseas, document legalisation or authentication may be necessary.
 It is required by overseas officials who are not able to determine on sight the authenticity of Tajik Soviet Socialistic Republic or Republic of Tajikistan issued documents.